 Students work directly with a faculty mentor on final projects.
 Paul DeMarinis, director of jazz studies, is an internationally known saxophonist and composer.
 Other faculty includes an impressive roster of artist-teachers who remain active in performance pursuits.

 "If you have an interest in being a highly skilled jazz player or an expert in music technology (or both!)," says Dr. Steve Schenkel, emeritus professor of jazz, "then Webster is a great place to be.
 Our entire program is based around small group playing, so all of our students have an opportunity to shine as individuals.
 Our audio recording and midi programs will immerse you in the latest technology under the guidance of world-class faculty."

 Special Study Opportunities

 Jazz students benefit from Webster's strong cooperation with Jazz St. Louis.
 The world-class Dennis Owsley Jazz Recording Collection is housed in Emerson Library.

-Student musicians get to hone their skills in Vienna, home to legendary composers Beethoven, Mozart and Strauss where Webster has had a campus since 1981.
-Students usually attend the Vienna campus in the junior year spring semester, where they study jazz with a Viennese artist, take courses in music history - especially relating to Vienna's traditions, and experience the vibrancy of Europe's musical capital.
+Students typically attend the Vienna campus in the junior year spring semester.
+Study jazz with a Viennese artist, take courses in music history (including Vienna's music traditions), and experience the vibrancy of Europe's musical capital.